 The IRS has an entire manual dedicated to errors and problems that they encounter during the course of doing business.
 Some of these codes are directly related to your tax return, and some are related to something else.
 For the most part, codes less than 2000 are related directly to your return.
 Anything higher (like code 9001), it’s related to something totally different – so right there, stop freaking out.

-What does IRS Code 9001 Really Mean?
+What does IRS Reference Code 9001 Mean?

 From the IRS Manual, it means “the refund status could not be returned,” usually because it is not processed into the system yet or an incorrect Social Security or TIN was used.

 The actual code tells you exactly what it means – you filed a tax return that had multiple Social Security numbers attached to it.
-Typically, this is a husband and wife, but it could also include children as well (you never know, adult dependents maybe checking the status of the refund).
-When you file your tax return, you have to make sure you are entering the social security number of the primary taxpayer on the current tax return, and the spouse or children all are secondary.
+Typically, this is a husband and wife, but it could also include children as well (you never know, adult dependents maybe check the status of the refund).
+When you file your tax return, you have to make sure you are entering the social security number of the primary taxpayer on the current tax return, and that the spouse or children all are secondary.

 IRS Reference Code 9001 in plain English Translation